tijesunimi-peters/react-ssr/Documentation.md

 ### App

-App Component is used for SSR and Client Rendering
+App Component is used for SSR and Client Rendering.
+Loadable library splits coomponents into chunks and the chunks are name according to the webpack chunk name.

-### Home

-Webpack splits the component and names the split using the webpackChunkName<br />

--   location: `/client/src/App.js`
--   exports `/renderingSystem/dist/home.js`
+Output Folder: `/renderingSystem/dist/[webpackChunkName].js`

 ### Loader